 Even if you aren’t a new pilot, these quadcopters under $100 are still well worth your attention.
 Maybe you want a quad to fly indoors, or something to give as a gift to a family member.
 All of these quads are superb in their own ways, making them some of the finest drones under $100.

-We apologize for this because the Altair Aerial comes in at a price tag of around $125.00, so it’s just a hair above our maximum budget on this page.
+We apologize for this because the Aerial comes in at a price tag of around $109.00, so it’s just a hair above our maximum budget on this page.
 However due to the amazing features it offers for that budget price we’ve decided to add it here.
-We actually did a full review on this drone, you can read more about it here.

-The Altair drone founders have an intense focus on customer service too.
+The AA drone founders have an intense focus on customer service too.
 I spoke to one of them and he’s actually American!
 You don’t have to worry about trying to call the company with a question about the drone and ending up speaking to someone in India or China!
-Good stuff guys, keep up the good work over there at Altair!
+Good stuff guys, keep up the good work over there!

 Read our post all about the best drones with cameras here.